LoRa Configuration

 Configure the log level for debugging and monitoring purposes.

-- Error: Shows only error logs.
+- Error: Logs of error conditions.

-- Warning: Shows warning logs.
+- Warning: Logs of warning conditions.

 Select Your Country & Region

-(Optional) Selecting the correct country ensures that the gateway operates in compliance with local regulations.
+Selecting the correct country ensures that the gateway operates in compliance with local regulations.
 The gateway's transmit power will be set to the maximum allowed by local regulations, and the LBT (Listen Before Talk) feature will be enabled if required.

-Region: Set the region here.
+Set the region here.
 The frequency plan can be switched for the following regions:

 - US915, AS923, KR920, AS923